 It seems like we’re bombarded daily with reports on the latest innovations to keep employees happy, healthy, and efficient—from standing desks and furry companions to a boss-approved lunchtime highball, each one promises the last best advice on workplace satisfaction.
 But how do you know if these benefits will stand the test of time and truly make workers happy, and which are empty fads that ought to be discarded?

-To that end, we’ve compiled a list of 10 companies who have put creative, unusual, or extensive workplace wellness programs into practice and reaped real rewards as a result.
+To that end, we’ve compiled a list of companies with wellness programs that have put creative, unusual, or extensive workplace wellness programs into practice and reaped real rewards as a result.
 If you’re looking for a way to energize and inspire your workforce, keep reading.

 Related reading: 10 Great Examples of Workplace Wellness Programs

-1. How Fitbit uses its own product at work
+2. How Fitbit corporate wellness uses its own product at work

 The Fitbit Wellness initiative argues that by improving the fitness levels of staff they are saving their own company big money.
 The initiative has cut down on sick days and lessened illness and fatigue that negatively impacts productivity.